-Located in Saskatchewan, Canada, the Athabasca Basin hosts the highest grade uranium deposits in the world.
-The Basin accounts for 15% of global uranium production.
+Located in Saskatchewan, Canada, the Athabasca Basin area hosts the highest grade uranium deposits in the world.
+The Basin accounts for ~13% of global uranium production (2019) all from one mine: Cigar Lake.
 Canada (and Saskatchewan) is a geopolitically stable, proven mining jurisdiction with significant infrastructure already in place.

-Athabasca 2.0 refers to basement-hosted Uranium deposits, as opposed to the conventional unconformity-type deposits in the basin.
+Athabasca 2.0 refers to basement-hosted Uranium deposits outside of the Basin margins, as opposed to the conventional unconformity-type deposits within the Basin.

 Basement-hosted deposits have significant advantages over the traditional unconformity-type deposits.